pholoshos/JabDB/README.md

 # JabDB

-JabDB is a JavaScript npm package for interacting with a database using a JavaScript client.
+JabDB is a JavaScript npm package for interacting with a JabDB using a JavaScript client.

 ## Installation